uvarc/rc-website/content/education/rivanna-instructional.md

 ```
 If students use the Open OnDemand interface, they will enter this into the appropriate textbox when starting their interactive job application.

-Instructors are urged to request *reservations* for their classes.
-The reservation will be created to coincide with the class meeting time.
+Instructors are allowed to request *reservations* for their classes.
+The reservation will be created to coincide with the class meeting time, and only that time.
 Students must add an option `--reservation=your-reservation` in order to access the reserved resources.
-Students may still use the instructional partition outside the reservation, but those jobs will wait like any other queued job.
+Students may still use the the cluster's partitions outside the reservation, but those jobs will wait like any other queued job.
 Outside the dedicated reservation window jobs should be submitted without the `--reservation` flag for immediate queueing; otherwise the job will be pending until the next reservation window opens.

 For batch jobs, the reservation can be entered on the command line
 ```